arduino/arduino-cloud-cli/PROTOCOL.md

 * the device is still registered to THING_IN and will still apply the change but doesn't have responsibility to mirror on THING_OUT
 * if the device is offline, the change to thing status happens anyway, and when the device returns online, it will be informed about the change via getLastValues

--- not sure if this is true ---
-* At any point in time, cloud can send a last status on DEVICE_SHADOW_IN to force a sync with local variables and also to communicate a change in thingid connected. the change can also notify thingid = _UNASSOCIATED_ which means the device is not associated to a thing yet

 Message format